Chanan Colman: Hapoel Be'er Sheva (2018–2019)

 On 30 July 2018, Colman a one-year deal signed with Hapoel Be'er Sheva, joining his former head coach Rami Hadar.
 On 2 January 2019, Colman recorded a double-double with a season-high 20 points and 11 rebounds, shooting 6-of-7 from three-point range, along with two assists and three steals in an 82–68 win over Hapoel Gilboa Galil.
 Colman helped Be'er Sheva reach the 2019 Israeli League Playoffs, where they eventually were eliminated by Hapoel Jerusalem in the Quarterfinals.

 BMS Herlev Wolfpack (2019–2021)

 On 13 September 2019, Colman returned to Denmark to sign with the Copenhagen Wolfpack of the Danish Basketligaen.

 Hapoel Haifa (2021–present)

 On 12 March 2021, he signed with Hapoel Haifa of the Israel Basketball Premier League.

 Denmark national team

-Colman is a member of the Denmark national team.
+Colman was a member of the Denmark national team.
 He participated in the 2005 and 2007 EuroBasket qualification tournaments.